u-blox/ubxlib/README.md

 - The [ubx_protocol](/common/ubx_protocol) API implements the necessary encoding/decoding to talk to u-blox GNSS modules.
 - The [port](/port) API permits all of the above to run on different hosts; this API is not really intended for customer use - you can use it if you wish but it is quite restricted and is intended only to provide what `ubxlib` needs in the form that `ubxlib` needs it.

+All APIs are documented with Doxygen compatible comments: simply download the latest [Doxygen](https://doxygen.nl/) and run it from the `ubxlib` directory to obtain the output.

 # Supported `ubxlib` host platforms and APIs

 Hosts run `ubxlib` and interact with an attached periperal.
 A host platform contains an MCU, toolchain and RTOS/SDK as listed in the table below.
 Hosts are typically u-blox open CPU (standalone) modules or other MCUs.
 To use a host you need a development board or an EVK.
 Currently `ubxlib` supports the following purchasable boards out-of-the box.